 So do you feel the need?
 The need for… rapid forward movement at an altitude of 35,000 feet?
 Then you’ve come to the right place.
-Flight simulation games have been around since electrical engineer Bruce Artwick introduced the prehistoric Microsoft Flight Simulator before it was even called that on the 8-bit Apple II back in the late ’70s, kicking off decades worth of commercial software and giving players a chance to take to the computer-rendered skies.
+Flight simulation games have been around since electrical engineer Bruce Artwick introduced the prehistoric Microsoft Flight Simulator — before it was even called that — on the 8-bit Apple II back in the late-’70s, kicking off decades worth of commercial software and giving players a chance to take to the computer-rendered skies.

-Artwick’s original simulator lacked the intuitive controls, real-world mapping, and high-def graphics that grace the most recent examples, but it still managed to earn a place in the Guinness Book of World Records, with more than 21 million copies sold as of June 1999.
-It was an impressive feat, and its enduring success speaks to the effort that entertainment software developers like Microsoft have put into further refining the title.
+Artwick’s original simulator lacked the intuitive controls, real-world mapping, and high-defintion graphics that grace the most recent examples, but it still managed to earn a place in the Guinness Book of World Records, with more than 21 million copies sold as of June 1999.
+It was an impressive feat, and its enduring success speaks to the effort that software developers like Microsoft have put into further refining the title.

-Today’s flight simulators are complex creations that feature 3D rendering and realistic controls, but they also often come at a cost to your machine and wallet.
-Thankfully, the Internet offers a number of free alternatives that require little more than a few clicks and a budget-friendly machine to get yourself into the virtual skies.
+Today’s flight simulators are largely complex creations that feature 3D rendering and realistic controls, but they also often come at a cost to your machine and wallet.
+Thankfully, the internet offers a number of free alternatives that require little more than a few clicks and a budget-friendly machine to get yourself into the virtual skies.

 Old-fashioned flight sims

-Google Earth has all sorts of borderline hidden features that we tend to overlook.
-The interactive virtual globe allows you explore the vast corners of the universe, from the Orion Nebula to the Vortex Galaxy, as well as comb all regions of our own planet in stunning topographic detail.
-Also buried within the software: a built-in flight simulator that lets users take control of either a Cirrus SR22 propeller plane or an F-16 Viper.
+Google Earth has many hidden features we tend to overlook.
+The interactive, virtual globe allows you explore the vast corners of the universe, from the Orion Nebula to the Vortex Galaxy, as well as comb all regions of our own planet in stunning topographic detail.
+Also buried within the software?
+A built-in flight simulator that lets users take control of either a Cirrus SR22 propeller plane or an F-16 Viper.
+Perusing the globe (or solar system) in GEFS is a little more immersive than scrolling around with your mouse and keyboard.

-It’s not the most realistic or feature-rich simulator — there is no autopilot, sound, crash simulation, or much in the way of aircraft variety — but the software does give you a spectacular bird’s eye of the landscape with 3D buildings provided by Google’s streaming satellite imagery.
-On-board controls allow you to adjust speed and altitude, but that’s essentially it.
-You can peruse the globe (or solar system) in a more immersive manner than scrolling around with your mouse and keyboard.
+It’s not the most realistic or feature-rich simulator — there is no autopilot, sound, crash simulation, or much in the way of aircraft variety — but the software does give you a spectacular bird’s eye of the landscape with 3D buildings provided by Google’s satellite imagery.
+On-board controls allow you to adjust your speed and altitude, but that’s essentially it.
 Like many flight sims, GEFS lets you lift off from various airports around the globe, start directly in the air, or begin your flight from where you ended your previous session.
-GEFS Online — a separate flight simulator that utilizes the Google Earth Plug-in Chrome — adds additional airports, aircraft, and an element of online interaction with chat functions and a player-laden world.
-And yes, 1-in-3 players choose Maverick, Iceman, or Goose for their username.
+GEFS Online — a separate flight simulator that utilizes the former Google Earth plug-in — adds additional airports, aircraft, and an element of online interaction with chat functions and a player-laden world.
+And yes, a third of all players choose Maverick, Iceman, or Goose for their username.

-GEFS is not the most pragmatic approach to virtual flying, but it’s easily accessible to the most casual users and doesn’t require any external software should you decide to use Chrome instead of the desktop app.
+GEFS is not the most pragmatic approach to virtual flying, but it’s easily accessible to casual users and doesn’t require any external software should you decide to use Google Chrome instead of the desktop app.
 Google also offers a basic GEFS user guide if you’re having trouble with the controls.